-1 Creating an installation package 1.
-Place the AgentSetup_xxx.exe installation files in the shared folder that can be used by hosts in the pool connected to MECM.
-2. Open the Configuration Manager console.
-3. In Software library > Overview > Application management, click on Packages.
-4. Create a package and a program.
-Name the package, e.g., Install SES Evolution agent .
-5. Select the standard program type.
-6. Name the program, e.g., SES Evolution agent on Windows x64.
-7. Enter the command AgentSetup_xxx.exe /s.
-Other options are available - refer to the list of options below the table.
-8. Go to the shared folder containing the installation file, and select it as the start folder.
-9. Select Run with administrative rights as the run mode.
-10. In Platform requirements , select the operating system on which the agent will be deployed.
-2 Creating programs to install via the package sį the package created, create as many programs as needed, by operating ystem version (32 bits or 64 bits), for example, or by agent group.
-To create a sew program: 1.
-Right-click on the package and select Create program.
-2. Select the parameter as indicated in step 1.
-3 Deploying programs 1.
-Right-click on each program created in the package, and select Deploy . on workstations Select the Collection in which you intend to deploy the agent.
-3. Specify a deployment Scheduling .
-4. In Notification settings, select Allow users to run the program independently of assignments.
-5. In Deployment options, select Run program from distribution point.
-4 Monitoring and 1.
-In Monitoring > Overview, click on Deployments. finalizing the deployment 2.
-Select an ongoing deployment to view its progress.
-3. You can select Run summarization to force the workstations to synchronize with MECM.
-4. As soon as the agent is installed on the workstations, the icon appears in the Windows status bar, indicating that the installation is not complete.
-5. Restart the workstations.
-The icon indicates that the agent is now fully functional.
+1 Creating an installation package

+- Place the AgentSetup_xxx.exe installation files in the shared folder that can be used by hosts in the pool connected to MECM. - 2.
+Open the Configuration Manager console. - 3.
+In Software library > Overview > Application management, click on Packages. - 4.
+Create a package and a program.
+Name the package, e.g., Install SES Evolution agent. - 5.
+Select the standard program type. - 6.
+Name the program, e.g., SES Evolution agent on Windows x64. - 7.
+Enter the command AgentSetup_xxx.exe /s.
+Other options are available refer to the list of options below the table. - 8.
+Go to the shared folder containing the installation file, and select it as the start folder. - 9.
+Select Run with administrative rights as the run mode. - In Platform requirements, select the operating system on which the agent will be deployed.

+2 Creating programs to install via the package

+In the package created, create as many programs as needed, by operating system version (32 bits or 64 bits), for example, or by agent group.
+To create a new program:

+- 1. Right-click on the package and select Create program. - 2.
+Select the parameter as indicated in step 1.

+3 Deploying programs 1. on workstations 2

+- 1. Right-click on each program created in the package, and select Deploy. - Select the Collection in which you intend to deploy the agent. - 3.
+Specify a deployment Scheduling. - In Notification settings, select Allow users to run the program independently of assignments. - 5.
+In Deployment options, select Run program from distribution point.

+4 Monitoring and finalizing the deployment

+- 1. In Monitoring > Overview, click on Deployments. - 2.
+Select an ongoing deployment to view its progress. - 3.
+You can select Run summarization to force the workstations to synchronize with MECM. - 4.
+As soon as the agent is installed on the workstations, the icon appears in the Windows status bar, indicating that the installation is not complete. - 5.
+Restart the workstations.
+The icon windicates that the agent is now fully functional.

-You can also add the following options to the command ${\tt AgentSetup_xxx.exe}$:
+You can also add the following options to the command AgentSetup xxx.exe:

-/silent or /s To make the installation transparent for the user of the workstation /installdir To copy the agent's installation files (binary and resource files) into a folder other than $\%SYSTEMDRIVE\%\Program\ Files$.
+/silent or /s TO HIGHE THE INSTALLATION MAINSPALENT FOR THE WORKSTALLON /installdir To copy the agent's installation files (binary and resource files) into a folder other than %SYSTEMDRIVE%\Program Files .
 This path must be different from the one for the agent's data files. /datadir To copy the agent's data files (logs, policies, scripts, etc.) into a folder other than %SYSTEMDRIVE%\ProgramData .
 This path must be different from the one for the agent's installation files.